 But I am not ready to let go just yet

 Bringing this full-circle, my intention with this website re-dedication is simple.
 Be myself.
 Welcome you.
 Hopefully entertain.
 Get some of these ideas out of my head and onto the digital paper.
-My inner idealistic 20-something still wants to save the world through his art, but a more seasoned me has begun to accept that more modest goals may illuminate more sustainable paths.
-And I’ve grown to feel that simplicity and happiness are noble goals in and of themselves.
-I will end this essay with one of my favorite quotes, which is a nice touchstone for any endeavor, but particularly for the creative efforts that I publish to this website:
+My inner idealistic 20-something still wants to save the world with my art, but a more seasoned me has learned that the more modest goals of self-actualization and agency are more sustainable paths.
+I end this essay with a nice quote, which is an apt touchstone for any endeavor, but particularly for creative efforts published on the web: